hashicorp/terraform-provider-aws/website/docs/r/finspace_kx_user.html.markdown

 The following arguments are optional:

-* `tags` - (Optional) List of key-value pairs to label the KX user, such as first name and last name.
-You can add up to 50 tags to a user.
+* `tags` - (Optional) Key-value mapping of resource tags.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) identifier of the KX user.
-* `tags_all` - Map of tags assigned to the resource.
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Timeouts